ehsannt/Udacity_Deep_RL_Navigation/README.md

-# Udacity Deep Reinforcement Learning
+# Udacity Deep Reinforcement Learning Nano Degree - Navigation project
 This is the submission for the navigation project in Udacity Deep Reinforcement Learning Nano Degree.